 Pleading Not Guilty

 On the other hand, if the ticket's "Court Appearance" or "Traffic Arraignment" box is checked, you must first appear in court before submitting any type of payment.
-Detailed explanations will be posted on the citation.
+Detailed explanations will be posted on your NM traffic citation.

-Pay by Mail
+Pay Your NM Ticket by Mail

-Pay by Phone
+Pay Your NM Ticket by Phone

 Some traffic courts may allow ticket payment over the phone, which requires a valid credit card.
 Contact the specific court if you don't find instructions on your actual traffic citation.

 Depending on your situation, attending a driving improvement school approved by the court will spare your New Mexico driving record of additional points.

 It's always smart to check your New Mexico driving record for accuracy after getting cited.
 Immediately notify the NM MVD if you detect any errors with points or listed traffic violations.

 Increased auto insurance premiums usually coincide with a NM traffic ticket on your driving record.
 You can always counter increased premiums by shopping for a new car insurance provider.
 Comparing car insurance rates online is a fast and easy way to find coverage that meets your needs and fits your budget.Other Topics in This Section